Calling All Tennessee Teachers & Students

 What Does the Ratification of the 19th Amendment 100 Years Ago Mean to You…Today?

 The State of Tennessee commemorates 100 years of the Ratification of the 19th Amendment in 2020.
-The mark the occasion, we are sponsoring a statewide competition for Tennessee students from kindergarten to high school.
+To mark the occasion, we are sponsoring a statewide competition for Tennessee students from kindergarten to high school.
 Different grade levels will have different projects, from designing a suffrage banner, to writing a poem, public service announcement or speech, to producing a short documentary film.
 All of the projects will allow students to engage with and reflect upon the anniversary of the 19th Amendment, and just what the fight for a woman’s right to vote means to them.

 Prizes include scholarship money* in a TNStars 529 account and Apple IPads.
 All winners in each category, and their teachers, will also get an all-expenses paid trip to Nashville to celebrate the 100th anniversary of the 19th amendment with us in August 2020.